Explore the New Pritzker Archives & Memorial Park Center

 Update as of July 29, 2022

 In April 2021, we launched an international design competition for our new Cold War Veterans Memorial.
 We received multiple inspiring design submissions and narrowed it down to four talented finalists.
-Finalists will be announced soon!
-This Memorial will be a critical piece of the Pritzker Archives and Memorial Park Center currently under development in Somers, Wisconsin.
+From now until February 2022 we will be working with the four finalists.
+The official announcement of the chosen design will be made in March 2022.

 Health and safety for everyone is our highest priority.
 Please know we are fully committed to continuing to move this project forward.
 From the beginning, a main pillar has been to develop a project that fosters community.
 During these challenging social and economic times, we feel this is more important than ever.